jsford/jsford.github.io/posts/0001-golomb-coding/golomb-coding.md

         }
     }

-### Computing the Golomb Parameter `k`
 If the first value in the input is not a zero, start the list of run lengths with a zero-length run.
-This will tell the decoder to flip its initial value from zero to one.
+This will tell the decoder to flip its initial value from zero to one before it starts writing out the decoded runs.

+### Computing the Golomb Modulus
-Once we have computed the run lengths, we need to compute `k`, the Golomb parameter that will define our Golomb encoding.
+Once we have computed the run lengths, we need to compute $M$, the Golomb parameter that will define our Golomb encoding.
+The optimal value of $M$ depends on the probability $p$ that a pixel in the image will differ from the previous pixel.
+We can estimate $p$ by counting the number of transitions in the image and dividing by the total number of pixels.
+Then we can calculate $M$ using the following equation.

+$$
+M = \lceil \frac{-1}{\log_2(1-p)} \rceil
+$$

+### Golomb Encoding the Run Lengths

+## Results

 ## Perspective